lkilcher/pyTurbSim/doc/source/code-framework.rst

 'stat-objects' (essentially array wrappers).
 Models define a statistic in terms of input parameters to a model and other variables of other models.
-For more information on specifying a statistic, see the four statistic properties (prof, spec, cohere, and stress) of a tsrun object.
+For more information on specifying a statistic, see the four statistic properties (prof, spec, cohere, and stress) of a :class:`TurbGen.main.TGrun` object.

 Models